 As result of these concerns, the RoHS directive was created to protect human & animal health, reduce the occupational risk to recycling personnel, reduce the need for special handling and treatment, and place fewer toxins into landfills and the environment.

-In addition, the RoHS directive is also closely linked with the Waste Electrical and Electronic Equipment (WEEE) Directive (2002/96/EC).
+In addition, the RoHS directive is also closely linked with the Waste Electrical and Electronic Equipment (WEEE) Directive (2012/19/EU).
 Electrical and electronic waste (e-waste) is one of the fastest growing waste streams.
 To solve this e-waste problem, the WEEE directive was created to set collection, recycling and recovery targets for electrical products.
 The role of RoHS is to reduce harmful substances at the source, and it leads on to a further saving in recycling costs.
-RoHS references Annex 1A of WEEE to specify its scope of coverage.

 RoHS is part of a growing wave of environmental regulations or "green" initiatives.
-It will be the most complex and expensive undertaking our industry has experienced and will have a direct and significant impact on the entire electronics industry at every level, from the retail store, to manufacturers, distributors, integrators, supply chain and OEMs as well as marketing and R&D etc. Manufacturing companies around the globe are finding that the RoHS compliance are costly and pose significant technical challenges.
-However, in order to ensure that their products can be freely specified and used throughout the world, view compliance as essential.
+It has been the most complex and expensive undertaking our industry has experienced and has had a direct and significant impact on the entire electronics industry at every level, from the retail store, to manufacturers, distributors, integrators, supply chain and OEMs as well as marketing and R&D etc. Manufacturing companies around the globe are finding that the RoHS compliance is costly and poses significant technical challenges.
+However, in order to ensure that their products can be freely specified and used throughout the world, compliance is essential.

 Understanding the RoHS Directive and associated Guidance Notes is the first step.